About | Guidelines | Destinies | Characters

 Challenges

 Logic determines outcomes based on Character actions.
-The game master may call for a Character to Challenge an Attribute when an outcome is uncertain with clear consequences. and serves as the final arbiter.
+The game master may call for a Challenge when an outcome is uncertain with clear consequences.
+A failure may indicate that the core action still succeeded but at some cost.
+The game master is the final arbiter.

 A natural number is the unmodified number shown on a rolled die.